Andrea Frome: Education

 Frome attended the University of Mary Washington for her undergraduate work, receiving a BS in environmental science in 1996.
 After a few years working in environmental consulting, she changed fields to computer science.
 She received her doctorate from the University of California, Berkeley in Computer Vision and Machine Learning in 2007 under the supervision of Jitendra Malik.

 Career

-After her Ph.D., she worked at Google for seven years, where she was involved in developing the AI used to blur out faces and license plates in Google Street View.
+After her PhD, she worked at Google for seven years, where she was involved in developing the AI used to blur out faces and license plates in Google Street View.

-After leaving Google in 2015, she worked for a short time at Nuna Inc., before joining the technology team of the Hillary Clinton 2016 presidential campaign.
+After leaving Google in 2015, she worked for a short time at Nuna Inc., before joining the technology team of Hillary Clinton's 2016 presidential campaign.
 At the end of the Clinton campaign, she joined Clarifai as director of research.
 In 2018, she returned to Google to become one of the founding members of a new research laboratory in Ghana.

 Frome has over 4,000 citations in the fields of computer vision, deep learning, and machine learning.